joshuabaum/dropdown/README.md

-# This project is deployed at joshuabaum.github.io/dropdown
+# This project is deployed at joshuabaum.github.io/dropdown, no need to download and run locally!

 # To run this project locally:

-## Clone the github repo
+## 1. Clone the github repo

-gh repo clone joshuabaum/dropdown
+### `gh repo clone joshuabaum/dropdown`

 ## Open project directory

-In the project directory, you can run:
+In the project directory run
 ### `npm install`

-then:
+then run
 ### `npm start`

-Runs the app in the development mode.\
+Now the app is running development mode at [http://localhost:3000](http://localhost:3000).
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.